My taxi driver reads the name on the red brick building and turns to me, surprised.

 ‘I used to always get these looks from the guys at the gym – looks that meant I had no business being there simply because I’m a girl,’ Jade recalls.
 ‘In the beginning, I was only able to participate in sparring drills with shorter boys.
 As girls, we have to go the extra mile to prove that we’re serious about it.’

 For a year and a half, Jade did exactly that.
 She began a rigorous daily routine, starting with a morning run at 5am, followed by pad and heavy bag drills.
 After school, she’d head back to the gym for another round of training.
 ‘I was almost always the first to arrive at the gym.
 It was the only way to earn my coach’s respect.’

 Her hard work paid off.
 Since the age of 18, Jade has fought in 20 international matches.
-Now, the 27-year-old is the only registered female Muay Thai and self-defence coach in Bangkok and the founder of the Female Fight League, the only Thai boxing league for women in the country.
+Now, she is the only registered female Muay Thai and self-defence coach in Bangkok and the founder of the Female Fight League, the only Thai boxing league for women in the country.
 She’s also a wellness advocate in the community, hosting workshops that incorporate Thai boxing, self-defence and aerobic dance techniques for women.